 Service providers have long struggled with the ever-changing rules of service level agreements.

-Keep on reading to find out more about what service-level agreements are, what you need to know about SLAs as a provider, the biggest challenges in SLAs, and the marketing opportunity you have with SLAs.
+Keep on reading to find out more about what service level agreements are, what you need to know about SLAs as a provider, the biggest challenges in SLAs, and the marketing opportunity you have with SLAs.

+An easy example would be to look around your own office building.
+You should be able to see a few smoke alarms, fire extinguishers, and emergency exit signs.
 Before starting work, they’ve most likely reviewed and signed a fire and security service-level agreement with the facilities management department, in addition to a contract of employment.

-There is a simple reason why service level agreements are not included in a standard contract of employment for most service providers.
-Making changes to a contract that’s already been signed can be a costly affair.
-Not to mention time-consuming.
+What's the difference between SLAs and contracts?
 A contract is designed to last for a year or more while SLAs are built to be revised on a regular basis depending on the type of service and the listed requirements.
 The contract can then refer simply to the agreed SLA and still be legally binding.

 Everyone has a different idea about what good service looks like but an SLA makes the voice of the customer ring loud and clear: that’s the quality standard they expect.
 Despite the flexibility it affords both parties to negotiate rights and responsibilities, breaching a service level agreement has similar consequences to breaching a contract.
 This is why it’s vital that service providers pay just as much attention to keeping their SLA compliance up-to-date.